Individual and Households Program

 The IHP is a federal/state program administered by FEMA and the Texas Health and Human Services Commission.
 The program is available to all people who qualify regardless of race, sex, religion, color, or national origin.

-If your property has been lost or damaged because of a major disaster, you may be able to get a grant of up to $34,000.00.
+If your property has been lost or damaged because of a major disaster, you may be able to get a grant.
 The grants are made up of federal and state tax dollars and do not have to be repaid.
 If you qualify, you will not get the money immediately, but a check will be sent to you as quickly as possible.

 The Federal Assistance to Individuals and Households Program (IHP) has two provisions of assistance:

 Any head of a household in the declared area may apply for a grant.
 Both homeowners and renters may apply.
 Household members not classified as dependents by the Internal Revenue Service must apply separately.
 People visiting or passing through the area who had damages when the disaster occurred may be eligible.

 The grant covers only disaster-related necessary expenses and serious needs, such as